flutter-news-app-full-source-code/data-repository/README.md

   // Add fromJson/toJson if needed by your client implementation }

-// Assume you have an implementation of HtDataClient<MyData>
+// Assume you have an implementation of DataClient<MyData>
-// (e.g., HtHttpDataClient, MockDataClient, etc.)
+// (e.g., HttpDataClient, MockDataClient, etc.)
-late HtDataClient<MyData> myDataClient; // Initialize this appropriately
+late DataClient<MyData> myDataClient; // Initialize this appropriately

-// Create the repository instance final myDataRepository = HtDataRepository<MyData>(dataClient: myDataClient);
+// Create the repository instance final myDataRepository = DataRepository<MyData>(dataClient: myDataClient);

 // Use the repository methods
 Future<void> exampleUsage() async {